-I am using the SMART Fertilizer software now since 3 years.
+I am using the SMART Fertilizer software for several years.
 I have the pleasure to experience it at first as a grower in vegetables and Cash crop.
 Now I am using it to consult growers in their agronomic challenges of today.

 I grew cabbage, green beans and rutabagas as well as peppers all for fresh market that demand high quality standards.

 For years we were in average yields with our products to the Provincial Standards in Ontario and could improve our yields with good management skills but never gained more yield increase than when started using SMART as an additional management tool.

 In the years we started using SMART we could improve yields as outlined below.
 (All in bushel/ac)